 The Thanatology program offered at the Hood Graduate School in Frederick, Maryland, is one of the few and best in the United States and the only one of this type available in Maryland.
-Both the certificate and master's coursework specifically prepares individuals to work with the terminally ill and the bereaved and to provide death education.
+The certificate coursework specifically prepares individuals to work with the terminally ill and the bereaved and to provide death education.

 Exploring death along the lifespan

 Hood’s unique interdisciplinary approach affords a combination of theory, research and practical skills that can be used in a broad range of occupations and organizations.
 Students examine the interplay among the physical, psychological, interpersonal and spiritual needs of the living and the dying across the lifespan.

 Expansion and enrichment